Croatia What to visit

 » Rovinj

-Leaving Rijeka, we arrived in Rovinj 1h30 later!
-Rovinj is a small coastal town and probably one of the loveliest in Croatia 🥰 Not the most obvious spot, but well worth adding to your list of places to visit in Croatia!
+Rovinj is a small coastal town and probably one of the loveliest in Croatia.
+It’s not the most obvious spot, but well worth adding to your list of places to visit in Croatia!

 Croatia What to Visit Rovinj

-We start our walk along Carrera street (one of the main streets in town) while admiring the colourful facades of the houses.
-From this street to the port of Rovinj it is only a few meters walking!
+Start your tour by walking along Carrera street (one of the main streets in town) while admiring the colourful facades of the houses.
+From this street to the port of Rovinj, it is only a few meters walking!

 Croatia What to Visit Rovinj